Ri0n/QtNote/plugins/xmpppubsub/PROTOXEP.md

 notes were deleted.

 To load a note, the client requests and validates its index item, then requests and validates the content item with the same ID and revision.
+Because the two items are stored in separate nodes, a reader can observe an old index and new content while a writer is between the two publications.
+An ID/revision mismatch in this specific situation SHOULD be treated as a transient inconsistent
+snapshot: the reader SHOULD request both items again.
+It MUST NOT combine the two revisions or report either payload as corrupt solely because of this race.

 ### Creating and updating